Sinosaurus: Classification

 Originally thought to be a coelophysoid related to Dilophosaurus and Cryolophosaurus, Oliver Rauhut in 2003 showed Sinosaurus to be a more advanced theropod, related to Cryolophosaurus and "Dilophosaurus" sinensis.
 In 2013, in an unpublished work, Carano agreed that Sinosaurus is a theropod.
 Sinosaurus has been considered a nomen dubium in a few works, although now that "Dilophosaurus" sinensis is referred to it, it is considered valid.

 Dilophosaurus sinensis was shown to be a junior synonym of Sinosaurus in 2003.
 It is possibly closer to the Antarctic theropod Cryolophosaurus, based on the fact that the anterior end of the jugal does not participate in the internal antorbital fenestra and that the maxillary tooth row is completely in front of the eye socket.
 D. sinensis was exhibited in 1998 at Dinofest in Philadelphia.
 Although the skull of D. sinensis sports large nasolacrimal crests superficially like those reconstructed in D. wetherilli, features elsewhere in the skeleton suggest it is closer to tetanuran theropods.
 Rauhut (2003) regarded D. sinensis as a basal tetanuran most closely related to Sinosaurus and Cryolophosaurus.
 Lamanna et al. (1998b) examined the material ascribed to D. sinensis and found it to be synonymous with Sinosaurus triassicus.
 This cladistic finding was confirmed in 2003 by Dong.

 The Lufeng Dinosaurian Museum discovered a new specimen of Sinosaurus (ZLJT01) in 2007 from the Lufeng Basin.
 It consists of an incomplete skull and other postcranial fragments.
 Phylogenetic analysis of this specimen, demonstrates that Sinosaurus is a more derived theropod, and is not the most basal dilophosaurid, as held by Smith et al. A cladogram was identified by Christophe Hendrickx and Octávio Mateus.
 It placed Sinosaurus and Cryolophosaurus in a polytomy at the base of Tetanurae.

 Recent studies placed Sinosaurus outside the Ceratosauria+Tetanurae clade, while Wang et al. (2016) considered it the basalmost ceratosaur.

 Paleobiology

 Crest function

 Sinosaurus and Dilophosaurus both possess dual crests.
 However, it was found that the crests could not be used in combat.

 Feeding

 The skull of Sinosaurus has a deep notch between the premaxilla and maxilla.
 Dong (2003) proposed that the notch was used to house jaw muscles, giving Sinosaurus a powerful bite.
 Based on the estimated power of its jaws, Sinosaurus might have either been a carnivore or a scavenger.
 Dong suspected that the premaxilla was covered in a narrow, hooked beak, that was used to rip open skin and abdominal flesh.
 He also thought that the crest would have been used to hold open the abdominal cavity while feeding.
 Dong studied the feet of Sinosaurus as well, finding a resemblance with the feet of modern vultures.
 The feet of Sinosaurus were probably adapted to help it feed on large-bodied animals, such as prosauropods.
+The body shape of Sinosaurus combined with its skull/body length ratio further suggests that Sinosaurus was a fast runner, and relied heavily on both its long front limbs and its jaws to take down its prey.